Last Updated on July 22, 2023 by Christine Kaaloa

 9. Avoid peak travel times

 Avoiding peak travel times means avoiding periods such as festivals and holidays.
 In the U.S., peak holidays are Christmas, Thanksgiving, and occasionally, New Year’s.
 Spring and summer breaks are also period to avoid as you’ll be competing with college vacation bookings.

 Peak travel times can vary by the specific destination, so it is important to note holiday differences such as Chinese New Year, which is the Asian sister to western New Year, but held on a different date.

 Check out my Free Ultimate Packing Checklist

 10. Use a VPN to book in local currency

 A lesser-known travel hack is to use a VPN to score low and local airfares.

 A VPN (Virtual Private Network) is a software or app, which cloaks your location when you’re sharing a public/hotel wifi, to protect your identity.
 It connects via an IP address located in a different country.
 Countries charge locals a “local airfare” relative to their country’s economy and this can vary greatly if you are booking from fares from a western country, like the U.S. For instance, booking Air Asia from Malaysia (to Thailand) may be significantly cheaper if you are in the U.S. and book the same route (Malaysia to Thailand).

 Get NordVPN, the best and most affordable VPN solution for travelers.

 Use my referral code: grrrltraveler to get 70% off a 3-year plan + 1 month of free

-I signed up with a Capital One Venture card for 50,000 point signup rewards (sign up with my referral here).
+This year I signed up with a Chase Sapphire Preferred card for a 75,000 point rewards signup (use with my referral here).
 The year before, I signed up for a Capital One credit card for 50,000 mileage points and made my first free trip in that year.
-Additionally, my card also paid for my Global Entry Pass!
+Additionally, my card also reimbursed me for my Global Entry Pass!